rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/6-session6-speakers.md

 ---
-title: Speakers
+title: Session6
-#nav: true
+nav: true
 ---

 # Session 6 Symposium:
 <br>

-### Challenges and opportunities in leveraging machine learning techniques to further sustainable and intensified agriculture
+## Challenges and opportunities in leveraging machine learning techniques to further sustainable and intensified agriculture

 The 2020 SCINet Geospatial Workshop concludes with a symposium showcasing four invited speakers, each giving a 30-minute presentation on how they use machine learning for agricultural research, followed by a panel discussion.